Scenic USA - South Dakota

 Inset photos courtesy of the NPS

 Presidents' Day, Washington Profile - Mount Rushmore National Memorialhonoring the most famous presidents United States on the 3rd Monday in February, was never implemented by the U.S. Government.
-This unofficial holiday was established by aggressive advertisers, shifting emphasis from the actual birthdays to a three day weekend with plenty of department store sales.
-Most Americans believe that the day was established by law, and combined the birthdays of Washington and Lincoln.
+This unofficial holiday was first established by aggressive advertisers, shifting emphasis from the actual birthdays to a three day weekend with plenty of department store sales.
+Most Americans believe that the day was established by law, but it's the Uniform Monday Holiday Act that confuses the actual birthdays of Washington and Lincoln.

 John Gutzon de la Borglum proposed a much grander plan to celebrate his favorite presidents.
 And when Doane Robinson had read about Borglum's Stone Mountain carving, he invited John Borglum to South Dakota.
 The Avenue of Flags - Mount Rushmore National Memorial Borglum may have realized that Stone Mountain would only achieve regional success, so he offered an idea of national interest ... the U.S. Presidents.
 Borglum first suggested carvings of Washington and Lincoln for the Black Hills site.
 Borglum also suggested that friend and conservationist President Theodore Roosevelt to be added as well, considered a hero of the Spanish-American War, builder of the Panama Canal and naturalist.
 Thomas Jefferson, author of the Declaration of Independence, was added, rounding out the theme of Manifest Destiny.